DC Shunt Motor : Construction, Speed Control & Characteristics

 DC shunt motor is a self-excited type of motor because the field and armature winding are energized with the same DC supply.

-shunt excited dc motor
+dc shunt motor diagram

 The armature winding and the field winding are connected in parallel, and a DC supply is applied to both windings.

-DC Shunt Motor Equations
+DC Shunt Motor Formulas and Equations

 When the DC voltage (V) is applied to the field and armature winding, the back EMF (Eb) is induced in the armature winding, which opposes the applied voltage.